CrunchyData/pgmonitor/hugo/content/exporter/_index.md

  * *ccp_backrest_last_info_repo_total_size_bytes* - Total size of this backup in the pgbackrest repository, including all required previous backups and WAL

+ * *ccp_backrest_last_info_backup_error* - Count of errors tracked for this backup.
+Note this does not track incomplete backups, only errors encountered during the backup (checksum errors, file truncation, invalid headers, etc)

 #### Per-Database Metrics

 These are metrics that are only available on a per-database level.
 These metrics are found in the `queries_per_db.yml` file.
 These metrics are optional and recommended for the non-global, per-db postgres_exporter.
 They can be included in the global exporter as well if the global database needs per-database metrics monitored.
 Please note that depending on the number of objects in your database, collecting these metrics can greatly increase the storage requirements for Prometheus since all of these metrics are being collected for each individual object.